 If there was ever a question of whether the 300 would get a new generation, unfortunately, the decline in passenger car sales sealed the fate of the 300.
 It just did not offer a unique enough experience to justify keeping it in the lineup.

 While “mainstream people-mover” may seem vague as a brand definition, it makes sense when put into context with the other Mopar brands.
 Currently, there is no real mainstream brand to target Chevrolet, Nissan, and Honda.
-Jeep is pulling double duty with off-road capable utility vehicles that also compete in price and size against mainstream crossovers.
-This puts the Jeeps in a difficult position since the same engineering that makes them so capable off road also intrudes into cabin space (Cherokee) and gives them a louder, harsher ride than competitors (Compass).
-Chrysler moving into on-road focused segments will allow Jeep to expand their off-road capability and even move slightly upmarket as Chrysler can pick up the slack in the comfort-focused mainstream crossover segments.
+Jeep is pulling double duty with off-road-capable utility vehicles that also compete in price and size against mainstream crossovers.
+This puts the Jeeps in a difficult position since the same engineering that makes them so capable off-road also intrudes into cabin space (Cherokee) and gives them a louder, harsher ride than competitors (Compass).
+Chrysler moving into on-road focused segments will allow Jeep to expand its off-road capability and even move slightly upmarket as Chrysler can pick up the slack in the comfort-focused mainstream crossover segments.